awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 OnDecrypt MUST take [decryption materials](structures.md#decryption-materials) and a list of [encrypted data keys](structures.md#encrypted-data-key) as input.

+If the decryption materials already contain a plaintext data key, the keyring MUST fail and MUST NOT modify the [decryption materials](structures.md#decryption-materials).

 The keyring MUST attempt to serialize the [decryption materials'](structures.md#decryption-materials) [encryption context](structures.md#encryption-context-1) in the same format